Pro Bowl

 For years, the game suffered from lack of interest for its perceived low quality, with observers and commentators expressing their disfavor with it.
 It drew lower television ratings than regular season NFL games, although the game drew similar ratings to the all-star games of the other major North American sports leagues, such as the Major League Baseball All-Star Game.
 However, the biggest concern was to avoid injuries to the star players.
 The Associated Press wrote that players in the 2012 game were "hitting each other as though they were having a pillow fight".
 Despite these criticisms, however, players who were selected to the Pro Bowl were nonetheless honored in a similar standing to their counterparts in the other leagues, and being named to it is considered to be a significant accomplishment for any player.
 In September 2022, the NFL announced that the Pro Bowl game would switch to a non-contact flag football game in 2023, as well as a partnership with Peyton Manning's Omaha Productions to revamp Pro Bowl week as the "Pro Bowl Games".

 Unlike the other major North American sports leagues, which hold their all star weekends roughly midway through their regular seasons, the NFL has held theirs at or near the end of NFL season.
 Before the merger, the game was played annually after the NFL Championship Game.
-Between 1970 and 2009, the Pro Bowl was usually held the weekend after the Super Bowl.
-From 2010 to 2022, it was played the Sunday before the Super Bowl; as a result, players from the two teams competing in the Super Bowl did not participate.
+Between 1967 and 2009, the Pro Bowl was usually held the weekend after the Super Bowl.
+In 2010, it was moved to the Sunday before the Super Bowl; as a result players from the two teams competing in the Super Bowl no longer participated in the Pro Bowl.
+When the format was changed in 2023, the skills competitions and the flag football game was held on the first Thursday and first Sunday, respectively, of February on the week before the Super Bowl.
+Starting in 2026, it will be part of the Super Bowl Week events, with the flag football game being played on the Tuesday before the championship game in the Super Bowl host city.